Once our case examiners make the decision to send a case to the Fitness to Practise Committee our legal team reviews it.

-We give the nurse or midwife this information so that they have the opportunity to respond and tell us if they disagree with any of our decisions.
+We give the nurse, midwife or nursing associate this information so that they have the opportunity to respond and tell us if they disagree with any of our decisions.

-At this point the nurse or midwife can tell us whether they admit or deny any of the allegations.
+At this point the nurse, midwife or nursing associate can tell us whether they admit or deny any of the allegations.

 They can also tell us of any other information that may help with our decision-making on the case.
 For example, whether they are currently working or have retired, or if they disagree with the evidence we are presenting about the case, or whether they want to apply for voluntary removal.

 We always look at our options to end the case in the way that best protects the public at the earliest opportunity.